Starting in Developer Edition, you can access the license manager at Administration > Configuration > License Manager.

 Under Lines of Code, the gauge shows how many lines of code (LOC) you are currently scanning and how close you are to your limit.
 If you're near your limit, you may need to purchase additional LOCs.

-For a given project, the lines of code that count towards License Usage are those of the largest branch (or pull request).
-Lines of test code do not count towards your License Usage.
+For a given project, the LOCs that count towards License Usage are those of the largest branch (or pull request).
+Lines of test code do not count toward your License Usage.

-- If a project has 100 lines of code on its main branch and 200 on a secondary branch, then the number of LOCs counted for the project is 200
+- If a project has 0 lines of code on its main branch (provisioned but never analyzed) and 200 on a secondary branch, then the number of LOCs counted is 200.

 - If a project has 0 lines of code on its main branch (provisioned but never analyzed) and 200 on a secondary branch, then the number of LOCs counted is 200